 Accommodation in Taiwan

-Renting Property in Taiwan
+Renting property in Taiwan

-Most Taiwanese employers will not provide you with a housing allowance over and above your basic salary.
-Accommodation in Taipei city is relatively expensive compared to the rest of the country, but it varies according to the area in which you live.
-A loft apartment in a trendy area can cost upwards of TWD 20,000; while a large room in a (shared) three-bedroom apartment will cost about TWD 10,000.
+Accommodation in Taipei is relatively expensive compared to the rest of the country, but it varies according to the area.
 Sometimes rental prices will include utilities such as building maintenance and garbage disposal.
-Expats must pay their own water and electricity bills, but these are relatively low.
+Tenants must pay their own water and electricity bills, but these are relatively low.

 Most apartments have air conditioners installed (Taiwan is very hot in summer), but central heating is not common.
 It is possible to find apartment blocks with indoor swimming pools and gyms, but these are very expensive.

 Most apartments in Taiwan will come furnished.
 However, it is also relatively easy to buy second-hand furniture and appliances from the expat community.
-Again, www.tealit.com is a useful resource in this regard.

 Taiwan is a very safe society, and expats can rest assured that home security will not be an issue during their time in the country.
 Some apartment blocks do employ security guards in the foyers (a cost which is included in the rent).